NEFSC/READ-SSB-Lee-project-templates/README.md

 This is mostly borrowed from the world bank's EDB. https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices Please use forward slashes (that is C:/path/to/your/folder) instead of backslashes for unix/mac compatability.
 I'm forgetful about this.

 I keep each project in a separate folder.
-The folder names get stored as a macro in stata's startup profile.do.
+A stata do file containing folder names get stored as a macro in stata's startup profile.do.
 This lets me start working on any of my projects by opening stata and typing:
 ```
 do $my_project_name
 ```